zevv/npeg/README.md

   For example, `"foo" * "bar"` would only match the string `"foobar"`.

-  Note: As an alternative for the `*` asterisk, the unicode glyph `∙` ("bullet operator" ,0x2219) can also be used for concatenation.
+  Note: As an alternative for the `*` asterisk, the unicode glyph `∙` ("bullet operator", 0x2219) can also be used for concatenation.

 - Ordered choice: `P1 | P2`